FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 ```

 # Building the Policy
-The policy will be assembled in the below class inheriting from pytorch's nn.Module class.
+The policy will be assembled in the following class and inherit from pytorch's nn.Module class.
 ```python
 class CombinedArmsFeatures(nn.Module):
     """